jupyter-server/gateway_provisioners/docs/source/operators/deploy-yarn-cluster.md

 ### Command-line Options

-The following is produced using `juptyer yarn-spec install --help` and displays the complete set of command-line
+The following is produced using `jupyter yarn-spec install --help` and displays the complete set of command-line
 options:

 ```text